rickstaa/.ros_conda_wrapper/README.md

 ## How it works

 The `.conda_wrapper` script creates an alias which wraps the original `activate` and `deactivate` conda executable arguments.
 Following these wrappers fix a conflict in the [PYTHONPATH between ROS and CONDA](https://answers.ros.org/question/256886/conflict-anaconda-vs-ros-catking_pkg-not-found/).
-Additionally the `conda rosinit <NAME_OF_YOUR_ENVIRONMENT>` command can be used to setup a enviroment in such a way that ROS works inside the environment.
+Additionally the `conda rosinit <NAME_OF_YOUR_ENVIRONMENT>` command can be used to setup an environment in such a way that ROS works inside the environment.
 This is done by installing some additional python packages ros needs.

 ## Known issues